 ATX Urban Art: The Layers of Graffiti, Street Art, Murals, and Mosaics in Austin, Texas is a 700-page book chronicling Austin's best and most historic urban art over the last 70 years.
-During our Indiegogo crowdfunding campaign, we raised over $40,000.
+During our Indiegogo crowdfunding campaign, we raised nearly $50,000.

 I came onto this project shortly after its inception to provide art direction and help turn this tremendous idea into reality.
 In collaboration with designer Justin Ebel, I created a robust system that's strict yet flexible enough to handle a wide variety of content from complex image layouts to text-heavy pages and everything in between.